OzzyCzech/ozzyczech.cz/content/quotes.md

 # Quotes

+> You can never make the same mistake twice because the second time you make it, it's not a mistake, it's a choice.
+> *Steven Denn*

 > Nemysli.
 Když myslíš, tak nemluv.
 Když mluvíš, tak nepiš.
 >
 > Když píšeš, tak nepodepiš.
 Když podepíšeš, tak se nediv.